janmarques/basic-speech-grammar/README.md

 If your application works in the sense of "commands", meaning you know beforehand which words your are looking (listening) for, then this package could help you.

 ## How to use
-Install with `npm i basic-speech-grammar`
+Install with `npm i basic-speech-recognition-grammar`

-Import the tryFindNeedle method `import { isLast, tryFindNeedle } from 'basic-speech-grammar';`
+Import the tryFindNeedle method `import { isLast, tryFindNeedle } from 'basic-speech-recognition-grammar';`

 In the `onresult` handler of `SpeechRecognition`, pass that whole event to `tryFindNeedle`.